Rock music in New Zealand: 1980s

 The 1980s saw the emergence the independent labels like Propeller Records in Auckland and Flying Nun record label in Christchurch who were highly influential in the development of modern indie rock.
-Early 1980s Dunedin groups like The Clean, and Straitjacket Fits and The Chills, recorded by Flying Nun, typified what became known as the ‘Dunedin sound’ – droning vocals, jangly guitars, simple drumbeats and keyboards, and saw some success internationally particularly on American and European college radio.
+Early 1980s Dunedin groups like The Clean, Straitjacket Fits, and The Chills, recorded by Flying Nun, typified what became known as the ‘Dunedin sound’ – droning vocals, jangly guitars, simple drumbeats and keyboards, and saw some success internationally particularly on American and European college radio.
 The Chills were an inspiration for Californian bands like Jay Reatard, Ty Segall, and Wavves.

-Split Enz, Th’Dudes, Dragon, and Hello Sailor continued to gain chart success in New Zealand and other parts of the world.
+Split Enz, Th’ Dudes, Dragon, and Hello Sailor continued to gain chart success in New Zealand and other parts of the world.
 Ex-members of Split Enz then went on to form Crowded House, one of New Zealand's most successful bands.
 Phil Judd, another ex-Split Enz member, formed The Swingers who released "Counting the Beat" in 1981.

 By the late nineteen-eighties, the New Zealand punk generation was ageing, anti-socialist reaction had curbed the generosity of the dole, which in turn reduced the free time New Zealand musicians had directed towards writing and performing.

 1990s

 Formed in 1988, hard rock band Shihad released several albums in the 1990s with great success in New Zealand.
-Also successful locally in the 1990s were bands The Feelers, Zed, Head Like A Hole and Evermore.
-Auckland singer/songwriter Darcy Clay was critically lauded in 1997 for his Number 5 hit "Jesus I Was Evil" in which he recorded all instruments in his bedroom on a 4-track recorder.
-He was signed to Antenna Records and was Antenna's first mainstream success.
+Also successful locally in the 1990s were bands The Feelers, Zed, Head Like A Hole, Dead Flowers and Evermore.
+Auckland singer/songwriter Darcy Clay was critically lauded in 1997 for his Number 5 hit "Jesus I Was Evil".The skate punk scene also brought out bands like Muckhole, Brubeck and Kitch who often supported overseas acts like Pennywise and played at the Van's Warped Tour in New Zealand.
+Blindspott formed in West Auckland in 1997 was one of the pioneers in the nu metal genre and has recently reunited with live performances.

 2000s

 In the 2000s, New Zealand indie bands continued to be successful, with bands like The Naked and Famous, Die!
 Die!
 Die! and The Mint Chicks releasing successful recordings.
 The members of The Mint Chicks went on to form Unknown Mortal Orchestra and Opossum.
-Indie band The Phoenix Foundation and artist Liam Finn, the son of Neil Finn, found success in New Zealand. were also popular.
+Indie band The Phoenix Foundation and artist Liam Finn, the son of Neil Finn, found success in New Zealand.

 The rock band Elemeno P also had success between 2002 and 2008 with three well-received albums.
 Elemeno P has been referred to as New Zealand's biggest selling rock band.

 Singer-songwriter Gin Wigmore (folk/blues rock) won the US-based International Songwriting Competition in 2004, launching a successful national and international career.
 Each of her albums have reached number 1 in New Zealand, and her songs have regularly been synched for advertising.